w3f/polkadot-wiki/docs/learn/learn-auction.md

 the [Verifiable Random Function (VRF)](learn-randomness.md##vrf).
 The VRF will provide the base of the randomness, which will retroactively determine the end-time of the auction.

-The slot durations are capped to {{ polkadot: 2 years and divided into 3-month periods :polkadot }}
-{{ kusama: 1 year and divided into 6-week periods :kusama }}; Parachains may lease a slot for any combination of periods of the slot duration.
+The slot durations are capped to {{ polkadot: 2 years and divided into 3-month periods :polkadot }}{{ kusama: 1 year and divided into 6-week periods :kusama }}.
+Parachains may lease a slot for any combination of periods of the slot duration.
 Parachains may lease more than one slot over time, meaning that they could extend their lease to the network past the maximum duration by leasing a contiguous slot.

-:::note Individual parachain slots are fungible.
+:::note Individual parachain slots are fungible

 This means that parachains do not need to always inhabit the same slot, however they always must maintain a slot to remain a parachain.